Compulsory Purchase Act 1965

 The Compulsory Purchase Act 1965 (c.
-56) is an Act of Parliament of the United Kingdom, which concerns the English land law and compulsory purchase.
+56) is an act of the Parliament of the United Kingdom, which concerns the English land law and compulsory purchase.

 Contents

 The act sets conditions for a compulsory purchase to be made.

+Provisions

+Repealed enactments

+Section 39(4) of the act repealed 17 enactments, listed in parts I, II and III of schedule 8 to the act.